technicole-t/Intermediate-JavaScript-Katas/README.md

 ## Challenges

 The steps for completing the final challenges in Section 2 are the same as Section 1.
 Use what you've learnt about regex and functional programming where you can, but if you can't make it work, don't worry about reverting to methods you do feel comfortable with.
-And when you're finished, <a href='https://us-central1-precourse-pushes.cloudfunctions.net/reviewme/?section=PRE-2' target='_blank'> request a review.</a>
+Any feeback you received on the previous section should be applied to your solutions.
+When you're finished, <a href='https://us-central1-precourse-pushes.cloudfunctions.net/reviewme/?section=PRE-2' target='_blank'> request a review.</a>